 Below is a meal, partially served, in Tamil Nadu.
 I happened to find out that this meal was cooked a half a dozens doors away from the ashram, and carried in the giant pots to the ashram for serving to us.
 The cooks were unflappable, even one night when their cooking equipment blew up.
 They just replaced it and went on cooking.
 The meal was a couple of hours late (but what is that in India?) and we had a lovely time while waiting to rest, talk, plan the next day and relax.
 (Most of our group did not realise what had happened.
 It is just that I came across the place that was cooking our meal while wandering down the street one night.)

 This is a meal in Kerala, with the Keralan very special red rice.
-I fell in love with the red rice, quite different from the usual basmati that I use. bee tells me that it is called rose matta rice, or kuthari.
+I fell in love with the red rice, quite different from the usual basmati that I use.
+It is called rosa matta rice, or just matta, or kuthari.

 Can you tell that this meal was served in a restaurant and not an ashram?
-We have napkins! (?) and different types of glasses!
-Actually, it was a great meal cooked by quite a famous chef in Kovalam.
-The dal that you see over the rice was my most favourite.
+We have napkins!
+And different types of glasses!
+Actually, it was a great meal cooked by quite a well known chef in Kovalam.
+The dal that you see over the rice was my most favourite – Neyyum Parippum.

 Before we eat, we receive blessings from the Guru and Swamis.

-In some places, we had several courses, each varying a little in the dishes served, and according to a well known order.
+The food is served in several “courses”, each varying a little in the dishes served, and according to a well known order.
 Each one fabulously fantastic.
 Whether 1 or several courses, the serving army comes again and again and again, with more rice and more masala and more dal and more pappadams and more … until you are absolutely full and can’t get up of the floor.

-Most times, something sweet is served right there on the banana leaf together with the other components of the meal.
+Most times, something sweet is served on the banana leaf together with the other components of the meal.
 There is an order in which to eat some of the items, for example, the curd and the sweet items.
 For example, it is good to take a small taste of the dessert before eating the other dishes, as it helps to awaken your digestive system.
 Different places have different customs regarding the curd, but in South India it is mainly eaten at the end of the meal.

-In Kerala, however, dessert came in the form of three different payasams served seperately.
-It was fabulous to have the opportunity to taste all three together.
+In Kerala dessert came in the form of three different payasams served seperately.
+It was very special to have the opportunity to taste all three together.